 However, there are downsides to this approach.
 First, the reduced level of coverage may not be sufficient for your needs, as there are still non-driving risks, such as storm and flood, that could cause costly damage to your vehicle.
 Second, if you’re still paying off a car loan, you’ll typically need to have comprehensive car insurance in place.

-Is your car off the road and not being driven while it’s being repaired or restored?
-If so, you may want to search for an insurer that offers lay-up car insurance coverage.
+You may want to search for an insurer that offers lay-up car insurance coverage.
 Designed for car enthusiasts, these policies provide protection against a range of risks while your vehicle is off the road, including:

 However, while this solution is definitely worth considering for anyone restoring a car, it’s not suitable in all circumstances.
 If you’re going overseas for an extended period, for instance, then you’ll need to look at other options.